troycox/bigcommerce-api-docs/resources/coupons.md

 }
 </pre>
      </li>
      <li>If a coupon is restricted by zip codes then a list of zip codes indexed by the ISO2 country code for each country is provided as follows.
-Please refer to this [KB article](http://www.viewkb.com/inlinehelp.php?searchOverride=86&tplHeader=Bigcommerce&helpid=850)
+Please refer to this <a href="http://www.viewkb.com/inlinehelp.php?searchOverride=86&tplHeader=Bigcommerce&helpid=850">KB article</a>
 <pre>
 "restricted_to": {
     "zips": {